-With its colonial style and its ramparts topped with bastions and a lighthouse, Galle contrasts with all the other cities of Sri Lanka: it was actually built by Portuguese, the Dutch and the English succeeding one another.
+With its colonial style and its ramparts topped with bastions and a lighthouse, Galle contrasts with all the other cities of Sri Lanka: it was actually built by the Portuguese, the Dutch, and the English succeeding one another.
 Since 1988, it has been listed as a UNESCO World Heritage Site!

 We absolutely loved our visit of Galle, full of contrasts, mixing European colonial style with Sri Lankan culture.
 Most of the main things to see in Galle, are located inside the Galle Fort, which is a part of the city surrounded by ramparts.

 Location of Galle Fort: here

 >> READ: 15 INCREDIBLE THINGS TO SEE IN GALLE

 2. Check out the stilt fishermen at Koggala one of the best things to see in South Sri Lanka